chuckchang6/starter-hugo-portfolio-theme/content/project/foshan-quality-program/index.md

 {{< figure src="project/foshan2.jpg" caption="Brand mascot" >}}

-The mascot design is carried out with the image of the lion in Foshan intangible cultural heritage
+The mascot design is carried out with the image of the lion in Foshan intangible cultural heritage.

 {{< figure src="project/foshan2.jpg" caption="Dynamic expression" >}}